kripashwar700312/Ticket-Reservation-System/README.md

-# Travel Reservation System
+# Ticket Reservation System

-Travel Reservation System is a project created to reserve and make payment for bus.
+Ticket Reservation System is a project created to reserve and make payment for bus.

 ## Technical Documentation